-Column 1 Column 2 Reserved descriptions Specified honey product la. blossom honey or} honey obtained from the nectar of plants 1b. nectar honey} 2. honeydew honey honey obtained mainly from excretions of plant sucking insects (Hemiptera) on the living part of plants or secretions of living parts of plants 3. comb honey honey stored by bees in the cells of freshly built broodless combs or thin comb foundation sheets made solely of beeswax and sold in sealed whole combs of sections of such combs 4a. chunk honey or} 4b. cut comb in honey} honey which contains one or more pieces of comb honey 5. drained honey honey obtained by draining de-capped broodless combs 6. extracted honey honey obtained by centrifuging de-capped broodless combs 7. pressed honey obtained by pressing broodless combs with or without the application of moderate heat not exceeding honey 45°C 8. filtered honey honey obtained by removing foreign inorganic or organic matters in such a way as to result in the significant removal of pollen 9. baker's honey honey which is - (a) suitable for industrial uses or as an ingredient in other foodstuffs which are then processed; and (b) may - (i) have a foreign taste or odour, (ii) have begun to ferment or have fermented, or (iii) have been overheated
+Column 1 Column 2 Reserved descriptions Specified honey product la. blossom honey or } honey obtained from the nectar of plants 1b. nectar honey } 2. honeydew honey honey obtained mainly from excretions of plant sucking insects ( Hemiptera ) on the living part of plants or secretions of living parts of plants 3. comb honey honey stored by bees in the cells of freshly built broodless combs or thin comb foundation sheets made solely of beeswax and sold in sealed whole combs or sections of such combs 4a. chunk honey or } honey which contains one or more pieces of comb honey 4b. cut comb in honey } 5. drained honey honey obtained by draining de capped broodless combs 6. extracted honey honey obtained by centrifuging de-capped broodless combs 7. pressed honey honey obtained by pressing broodless combs with or without the application of moderate heat not exceeding 45°C

+8. filtered honey honey obtained by removing foreign inorganic or organic matters in such a way as to result in the significant removal of pollen

+9. honey which is -

+baker's

+honey (a) suitable for industrial uses or as an ingredient in other foodstuffs which are then processed; and

+(b) may -

+(i) have a foreign taste or odour,

+(ii) have begun to ferment or have fermented, or

+(iii) have been overheated